What Grace is and is not

 I’m not saying that anyone in the church teaches otherwise, but there are certainly teachings (and an omission of teaching) that imply that it’s okay if your life never changes after you’re saved.
-The way they preach about grace leaves the impression that it’s a legal loophole, to sin all we want.
-Unfortunately, I’m sure that some people think grace is a virtual ticket for a free ride on the sin train.
+The way they preach about grace leaves the impression, or at least leaves open the possibility, that it’s a legal loophole to sin all we want.
+I fear that some people think grace is a virtual ticket for a free ride on the sin train.

 God doesn’t extend His grace so we can continue in sin.
 We’re expected to die to sin so that we can live for Christ.
 Consider the words of the Apostle Paul on this important subject:

 What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?

 This should be the attitude of every believer.
 If you’re struggling with sin in your life, I hope that you’ll pray about it.
 Ask God to help you overcome it.
 Get an accountability partner, counselling, or do whatever it takes to break free so you can live your life for Christ.